padarom/plugin-form-builder/README.md

 ```
 This short example accomplishes the same thing, yet it only requires us to write 18 lines of code. __That's a reduction of almost 70%!__ I'd argue it's a lot more readable but undoubtedly it's not at all repetitive or unnecessarily verbose.

-# Roadmap
-There's no definitive roadmap yet, but I'm planning on adding an automated form template builder alongside the FormBuilder class.

 # How to use
 Build a class that inherits from `wcf\form\FormBuilder`.
 FormBuilder contains two abstract methods: `getAttributes()` and `getObjectActionType()`.